21 October 2022

-Urban Africa in Action at UNFCCC COP27: a platform for African urban leaders to influence the global response to the climate emergency
+Urban Africa in Action at COP27: a platform for African urban leaders to influence the global response to the climate emergency

 Register to join Urban Africa in Action at COP27 sessions either in-person or virtually in four easy steps: